Ethical Investment and Banking

 • Senior level sign off needs to be explicit within the policy itself for marks to be gained.
 ‘Senior level sign off’ includes either sign off by a university committee, or a named individual at the senior level.

-• People & Planet expect Ethical Investment Policies to apply to all investments managed by the institution itself and form part of the guidance provided to external fund managers investing on their behalf.
+• People & Planet expect Ethical Investment Policies to apply to all investments managed by the institution itself and form part of the instructions provided to external fund managers investing on their behalf.
+I.E. it must be clear that the institution's investment processes allow for the policy - and any exclusions within it, for example - to be meaningfully fulfilled.

 • The investments of external pension scheme managers that the university contributes to are not expected to be included.